chrisdunelm/UkEnergyWatch/readme.markdown

 UK Energy Watch
 ===============

-[UK Energy Watch][1] is an attempt to:
+[UK Energy Watch][1] is an attempt to make information about UK energy use more accessible.

-1. Monitor UK national energy use and generation in (near) real-time.
-2. Track UK government targets on CO2 generation.
-3. Provide an information source about climate change, and show the significance of energy generation/use in climate change.

-It currently shows eletricity generation by generation type and power station *(not all power stations currently supported)*, and gas imports.
-CO2 generation is calculated approximately for eletricity generation.

-*Source code will be uploaded soon...*
+A new version of this website is under development, and the code will be open-sourced here as it is ready.

+Components now available here are:

+1. Electricity data importer: Imports half-hourly near real-time data from Elexon into a local database.
+Please note that an Elexon account is required to use this.

 *Work-in-progress, lots more to do...*